-The Gulf Coast is getting ready for a tropical storm that hasn't formed yet
+Tropical Storm Cindy to flood Gulf Coast

 - New policies at the National Hurricane Center allow it to issue watches and warnings earlier

-"Potential Tropical Cyclone Three" in the central Gulf of Mexico may be renamed "Tropical Storm Cindy" later Tuesday, if it develops a well-defined center of circulation -- the threshold it needs to pass to attain an easier name.
+(CNN)The system swirling in the central Gulf of Mexico has reached tropical storm status and gained a name: Cindy.

-But tropical storm watches and warnings have already been issued for portions of the Gulf Coast.
-That was done Monday afternoon, even though there wasn't yet a named storm.
+It was earlier called "Potential Tropical Cyclone Three" before it developed a well-defined center of circulation Tuesday afternoon, the threshold at which it can be called a tropical storm.

-New policies in place at the National Hurricane Center now allow forecasters to issue full advisories -- including a forecast track and watches and warnings -- for storms that could form and impact land within 48 hours.
+But tropical storm watches and warnings had already been issued for portions of the Gulf Coast.
+That was done Monday afternoon, even though there wasn't yet a named storm, thanks to new policies in place at the National Hurricane Center which allow forecasters to issue full advisories -- including a forecast track and watches and warnings -- for storms that could form and impact land within 48 hours.

 In the past, even if the hurricane center thought a system had a high chance of developing, it couldn't issue watches and warnings.
 This new policy allows residents and businesses to have more time to prepare for storms that form near the coast.